User Acquisition Marketing: 7 Do’s and Don’ts for Testing New Networks

 When you are testing new networks for UA, make sure you set clear goals with your partners and go in with the understanding that your tests will not be ROI-positive.
 It’s not that they won’t ever be ROI-positive, it’s just that it takes more time to achieve that goal, and this should be looked at more as a learning phase.
 So don’t panic if your initial tests don’t get there—there are other important metrics to consider early on.
 Profit shouldn’t be one of them yet.
 At this stage, the primary goal is to observe, report, and distill insights for future acquisition marketing campaigns.

 Again, the app you’re marketing will determine the tests you run and how you run them, but these rules apply in most scenarios.
 Stay completely open, honest, and transparent with your new partners, and enter every test without prejudice.
 Think like a scientist: Keep your mind open as you monitor your results.
 You may be surprised by which networks perform best for you.

 Hopefully, you’ll continue to test and grow your marketing programs across new networks and channels, and find plenty of new users along the way.

-Find the best audience for your app with AppDiscovery
+Bonus: DO find the best audience for your app with AppDiscovery

 AppLovin’s AppDiscovery solution is built to grow and scale your business by achieving ROAS goals with any UA campaign you’d want to run.
-Access the largest in-app ad network and leverage AppDiscovery’s proprietary machine learning algorithms to reach new audiences and expand into untapped markets intelligently and sustainably.
+Access the largest in-app ad network and leverage AppDiscovery’s proprietary machine-learning algorithms to reach new audiences and expand into untapped markets intelligently and sustainably.